edward19978695/baha-anime-analysis/README.md

 To verify this, I used `commenting rate` as the response variable and `score` as the predictor to check if there's a significant negative relationship between the two.

 The experiment method is similar to the previous one, but this time, I used `commenting rate` and `score` as variables.
-For each round, I randomly sampled 500 episodes, built regression models, and recorded the P-values and correlation coefficients.
-The results are shown in the following plot:
+The P-value and correlation results are shown in the following plot:

 ![score to comment rate](plots/score_to_comment_rate_experiment.jpg)